Gender Pay Gap Report 2025

 Each member of our Executive Director team is responsible for our approach to EDI and encouraging senior leadership support within our autonomous businesses for all aspects of its implementation.

 Setting the tone at a leadership level is key to creating a culture where everyone can thrive; our Leadership Competency Framework clearly outlines the importance of our management staff in creating an inclusive environment.
+Our Group values – and particularly respect for people – are used within staff communications to establish expected behaviours within the workplace.

 People Policy and Practices